cert-manager/cert-manager/GOVERNANCE.md

 - Follow the [cert-manager Code of Conduct][coc].
 - Follow the guidelines in [the Contributing page][contrib].

-## GitHub Members
+## GitHub Member

 GitHub Members are active contributors to the cert-manager project, or one of the related projects in the cert-manager GitHub organisation.

 A contributor is considered to be active when they have had at least one interaction (comment on an issue or PR or message in the #cert-manager or #cert-